reviewboard/rbtools/docs/rbtools/rbt/commands/post.rst

    The default can be set in ``PARENT_BRANCH`` in :file:`.reviewboardrc`.

+.. cmdoption:: --revision-range <rev1:rev2>

+   Generates a diff for the given revision range.

+   .. deprecated:: 0.6

 .. cmdoption:: -I <file>, --include=<file>

    Include only the specified file in the diff.
 This argument can be passed in